 - Advertise your PA positions.
 DRC can post to various campus locations, but applicants will reply directly to you.
 Plan to interview applicants in July to early August.
 If your State's Vocational Rehabilitation Department or Medicaid program will cover your PA costs, they often require that the PA's you hire are paid through an agency.
 Therefore, your PA's will have to finish various processes to be hired by an agency, like finger printing and background checks.
 The agency will provide training that may include basic first aid, CPR, and other skills.
 You, of course, provide more specific training for your PA's.

-- Work with your Access Consultant and Housing and Residential Life to choose an early date to move into your residence hall.
+- Work with your Access Consultant and Housing and Residential Life to choose an early date to move into your dorm.
 If you are not living on campus, move-in and set-up your apartment with adequate time to train your PA's.

 Once You Are in Tucson